tbary/OneMapMulti/README.md

 - The multi-object navigation dataset and benchmark
 - The multi-object navigation dataset generation code, such that you can generate your own datasets

+## Changes
+- [28/10/2025]: Docker build to CUDA 12.8 for RTX 50 series support.
+Fixed issues with reading the results for multi-object nav.

+## Upcoming Changes
+- Change annotation format for multi-object nav to match paper naming, see below.
+- Release full CUDA port of onemap.

 ## Abstract
 The capability to efficiently search for objects in complex environments is fundamental for many real-world robot applications.
 Recent advances in open-vocabulary vision models have resulted in semantically-informed object navigation \